yukibug/My-notes-of-development/ListOfWhatILearned.md

 1. Fix one number of two.
 2. Get another number which the addition of them is equal to TARGET.
 3. Find this another number in List.
 If the same value number exits in the list, Get its index.
-4. Set two indexes in new list answer.
+4. Set two indices in new list answer.
 5. If can not find, return null.
 Else return answer.

 What I Learned From This Question:
 1. return new int[] { i, j };
-    There is no need to new a list anwser for setting the indexes.
-Directly set the indexes in the list when do return.
+    There is no need to new a list anwser for setting the indices.
+Directly set the indices in the list when do return.

 2. A hash table.
     A ash table is the best way to maintain a mapping of each element in the array to its index.